MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/getting-started/invoking-dsc-resources.md

 ```

 > [!CAUTION]
-> Calling `Invoke-DscResource` with `Set` does not verify whether the resource is already in the
+> Calling `Invoke-DscResource` with `Set` doesn't verify whether the resource is already in the
 > desired state.
-To ensure you are not unnecessarily enforcing state, always use the `Test` method.
+To ensure you aren't needlessly enforcing state, always use the `Test` method.

 ### Get the configuration of an environment variable